Bfriedel/friedel-tswd-portfolio/visualizing-government-debt.md

 <div class="flourish-embed flourish-map" data-src="visualisation/14982214"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-I chose illustrate a snapshot of the GDP-to-debt ratio rather than showing it over time just to show how the countries compare to each other in 2021.
-Showing the ratio over time is helpful in seeing how individual countries have changed over time, but providing a snapshot of the most recent data allows us to more easily compare the countries to each other than the sparklines.
+I selected just the countries of Europe as a subset of the data since that data is mostly complete, compared to other regions where data is missing.

-I selected just the countries of Europe as a subset of the data since that data is mostly complete, whereas if I had chosen a different region, it would be mostly empty.
+Instead of showing how the GDP-to-debt ratio changes over time, I chose illustrate a snapshot of theratios in 2021.
+This approach makes it easier to compare countries to each other for that specific year.
+Tracking changes over time, as in the sparklines plots, can be valuable to see how individual countries evolve, but a snapshot of the most recent data allows for more straightforward comparisons of countries, similar to the bar chart.
+Using a map format leverages our familiarity with the shapes and positions of countries, making it easier to compare them visually without relying solely on reading country names on a graph's x-axis.

-I chose the color scale 'inferno' to show that an increased GDP-to-debt ratio is bad for a country, as it can raise concerns about the government's ability to manage its finances sustainably.
+I used the 'inferno' color scale to represent that a higher GDP-to-debt ratio is typically a concerning sign for a country.
+It suggests that the government may struggle to effectively manage its finances in a sustainable manner, which is why I used colors to visually emphasize this aspect.